Douglas-Carbonel/ControlLicense/replit.md

 ## Overview

 This is a full-stack license management system built with React (frontend) and Express.js (backend).
 The application allows users to manage software licenses, track their status, import data from CSV/Excel files, and view activity history.
-It features a modern UI built with shadcn/ui components and uses PostgreSQL for data persistence.
+It features a modern UI built with shadcn/ui components and uses Supabase PostgreSQL for data persistence.

+## Recent Changes (Jan 2025)

+✓ Migrated from Replit Agent to Replit environment
+✓ Configured Supabase database integration
+✓ Created admin users for system access
+✓ Fixed CSS styling issues for Replit compatibility
+✓ Established database schema with tables: licenses, users, activities

 ## User Preferences